 The Collateral Risk Network, which is made up of the leading lenders and chief appraisers across the country, awarded Jeff Bradford, CEO of Bradford Technologies the prestigious Valuation Visionary award for 2014.
 In 2015, he was recognized by the Mortgage Bankers Association as a Tech All Star for his work in introducing appraisers to the concept of Computer-Aided Appraising.

-David Brauner (Insurance agent) is principal of OREP and publisher of Working RE magazine.
+David Brauner, Senior Broker at OREP.org is principal of OREP and publisher of Working RE magazine.
 He has been involved in E&O insurance for real estate appraisers and home inspectors for over 20 years.
 He founded OREP/Working RE in 2002.
-He graduated San Diego State University with a degree in Journalism & Political Science and a minor in English.
-David is active in his church, where he is an Elder and member of the choir and praise band.
+OREP is a leading provider of Appraiser E&O insurance nationwide.
+Visit OREP.org today for comprehensive coverage at competitive rates.

 Scott W. DiBiasio is the Manager of State & Industry Affairs for the 19,000 member Appraisal Institute.
 Based in the real estate appraiser trade association’s Washington, D.C. office, Scott is responsible for tracking state legislative and regulatory issues affecting the real estate appraisal profession across the country.
 Scott is also responsible for tracking and working to influence state legislative proposals regarding background checks, appraisal review licensing requirements, and alternate valuation standards.
 Scott also works with the leaders and members of the Institute’s 89 chapters to assist them in developing and executing their state government affairs programs.